16 Simple Rules for Healthy Eating

 1. Eat Mostly Plants,Vegetables, Fruit, Nuts, Seeds and Legumes

 This is probably the most important rule.
 Most of our food should consist of plants, vegetables, fruit, nuts, seeds and legumes, with the majority coming from plants, vegetables and fruit.
 My rule of thumb is 75% (by weight, not volume).
+And if you need convenience, you can get a plant-based meal delivery subscription.

 2. Eat Real Food, Not Processed Food